NBlaze860/Shipsy-Inventory-Manager/docs/ARCHITECTURE.md

 - **`src/components`**: Contains reusable components that are used across different parts of the application.
   - `ui/`: Basic, general-purpose UI elements like buttons, inputs, and modals.
   - `layout/`: Components that define the overall structure of the application, such as headers, footers, and sidebars.
-  - `auth/`, `products/`, `analytics/`: Feature-specific components related to authentication, products, and analytics.
+  - `auth/`: Feature-specific components related to authentication.
-  - `common/`: Components that are shared across multiple features, such as the `Pagination.jsx` component.
   - `products/`: Components related to products, such as `ProductCard.jsx`, `ProductList.jsx`, `ProductModal.jsx`, and `FilterControls.jsx`.
+  - `analytics/`: Feature-specific components related to analytics.
   - `common/`: Components that are shared across multiple features, such as the `Pagination.jsx` component.
 - **`src/pages`**: Contains top-level components that represent the different pages of the application (e.g., `Login.jsx`, `Register.jsx`, `Products.jsx`).
 Each page component is responsible for composing the layout and components for a specific route.
 - **`src/store`**: Holds all the Redux-related code for state management.